PanosEconomou/notes/Quantum_Fields/2D_CFT_Axioms.md

 I know I have spent a lot of time showing these stuff, however, they will lead to real simplification in a second essentially implementing locality in our correlation functions.

-The obvious next step is to define the spaces of Scwartz functions on these sets so that we can define operators very soon.
+The next step is to define the spaces of Scwartz functions on these sets so that we can define operators very soon.
 In particular they are defined like so

 **<u>Definition:</u>** The space of **rapidly decreasing functions** of $n$ unordered points is given by